hyperledger-archives/indy-sdk/doc/cred-revocation.md

    evolved over time.
 Any individual or institution can write a schema to the ledger; it does not require special privileges.

-2. Each issuer must publish on the ledger one <u style="color:blue">
-   credential definition</u> for each credential type they intend to create.
+2. Each issuer must publish on the ledger one __ credential definition__ for each credential type they intend to create.
 The definition announces the issuer's intention to create credentials that match a particular schema, and specifies the keys that the issuer will use to sign such credentials.
 (The verkey+